Horror Movie ‘Rings’ Takes Over Friday Box Office, Unseats ‘Split’ [Video]

 — Rings Movie (@RingsMovie) January 3, 2017

 The fact that Rings unseated Split is also a major milestone.
-The M. Night Shyamalan film represents the director’s former glory and a return to big box office returns for the famed horror filmmaker who found overwhelming success in the early millennium with films like The Sixth Sense, Unbreakable and Signs.
+The M. Night Shyamalan film represents the director’s former glory and a return to big box office returns for the famed horror filmmaker who found overwhelming success in the early millennium with films like The Sixth Sense, Unbreakable, and Signs.

 He’s done awful things to people and he’ll do awful things to you… #Split is now in theaters! pic.twitter.com/0vQ3zYKmSm